hendri2808/kvp/roadmap/implementers-guide/src/node/collators/collation-generation.md

 ///
 /// This differs from `CandidateCommitments` in two ways:
 ///
-/// - does not contain the erasure root; that's computed at the Polkadot level, not at Cumulus
+/// - does not contain the erasure root; that's computed at the kvp level, not at Cumulus
 /// - contains a proof of validity. pub struct Collation {
   /// Messages destined to be interpreted by the Relay chain itself.